r-rse/site/content/services/training.md

 While access to an RSE to help with your R workflows can be useful, **it's even better to equip your team with skills to follow best practice in their own work from the start**.

+{{< offering >}}

+## What I offer

+* Course development or augmentation of existing materials according to your participants needs.
+* I specialise in teaching R, particularly Reproducible Research in R from a Research Software Engineering, which also includes topics like version control and `git`.
+* Targeted training activities that are relevant to participant's domain and workflows.
+* Code along training, where I code and participants follow.
+* Remote or in-person teaching.
+* Delivery on Rstudio cloud for better control of computational environment.
+* Course materials websites available beyond the course, inclusing full setup instructions on participant's own systems.
+* Interactive materials using the [`learnr`](https://rstudio.github.io/learnr/) package.
+* Development and delivery of hackathons, especially [ReproHacks](https://www.reprohack.org/)

+{{< /offering >}}

+## Why bother?

+It's much better to set your team up following best practice from the start.
+New PhD students especially can waste a lot of time trying to figure things out on their own, **often unaware of how much simpler and more effective their scientific code and data workflows could be if they knew a bit more about their tools and had some guidance on the most effective way to use them**.
+Once (non best practice) habits form, it's also often harder to motivate folks to invest in changing them.
+That's why I've found working with PhD students especially fruitful.
+Having said that, **it's never too late to learn the full power of your tools and better ways of working** and I've worked with many enthusiastic participants at all career stages!

+## Why me?

-Such capacity building of researchers was one of my favourite parts of being an RSE.
-I find it most rewarding to see people's reactions when they realise the power of R and associated ecosystem of tools and of following best practice in code development and research data management.
+**Capacity building of researchers continues to be my favourite part of being an RSE.** I find it most rewarding to see people's reactions when they realise the power of R and associated ecosystem of tools and of following best practice in code development and research data management.
+I'm a Certified Software Carpentries instructor and have had a lot of experience by now developing and delivering creative training courses.
 From full day to multi-day courses, shorter and more targeted workshops and seminars or hackathons, **I can help your team identify and get access to the training they need to get the most out of working with research code and data**.

+## Examples of training I offer

 All examples of training materials below can be updated with newer information or modified to suit your specific needs.
 And of course, **I am always interested in developing something new** so please get in touch so we can discuss your needs!

-## Courses
+### Courses

 I have developed and taught a number of full to multi day courses.
 Here are a couple of examples of the types of courses I like to teach.